eric-moreno/Netflix-Challenge/README.md

 Introduction
 ===================================================================
-Code used to get 7.6382% "above water" (above the original netflix classifier) with a test RMSE of 0.87873 contributing to an aggregate class performance of 8.9863% above water
+Code used to get 7.7223% "above water" (above the original netflix classifier) with a quiz RMSE of 0.87793 contributing to an aggregate class performance of 8.9863% above water

 Code is grouped in the different architectures used (SVD, KNN, Baselines, etc.).
 Outputs from these different architectures were then blended in various ways (NNs, regressions, averages) using the Blending folder.